 There’s a reason the biggest political conference in the State is held by the League of Municipalities.

 While Verano threatened to lay off its workers publicly, they admitted to Heady NJ they also have yet to secure legal permission from their local towns.
 They did not return a follow-up email to confirm they had secured permission.

 While Curaleaf wants to sell adult-use cannabis, its dispensaries are in medical-only towns.

 The NJCTA did not respond to an email for comment by the time of publication.

-Cannabis policy experts and activists have long assumed they would be allowed to sell in the adult-use cannabis market first.
+Cannabis policy experts and activists have long assumed they would be allowed to sell in the legal cannabis market first.

-Adult-use Cannabis Demand Met by Constitutionally Legal Market
+Demand Met by Constitutionally Legal NJ Cannabis Market

-While delays have become customary and expected, the libertarian-minded cannabis market has flourished since the official interpretation language of the adult-use referendum said sales would start January 1, 2021.
-This market has been meeting the demand for an adult-use cannabis market.
+While delays have become customary and expected, the libertarian-minded cannabis market has flourished since the official interpretation language of the legal cannabis referendum said sales would start on January 1, 2021.
+This market has been meeting the demand for a legal, adult-use cannabis market.

-CBD vendors selling Delta-8 THC products which get you high through a loophole have also met the demand.
+CBD vendors selling Delta-8 THC products, which get you high through a loophole, have also met the demand.
+Legalization has gotten complicated.

 The problem remains how to integrate such entrepreneurs into a legal market in the wake of the problems of the most visible actors.